Pent-up aggression: Causes, effects, and 16 ways to manage

 - Misunderstanding or feeling ignored: When people believe they are not being understood or heard, they may become irate.
 Those who struggle to express their thoughts and emotions may find this to be particularly true.

-- A person may become irate if they believe they have been treated unfairly.
+- A person may become irate if they believe they have been maltreated.
 Those with a strong sense of justice may find this to be particularly true.

-- Mental health issues: A number of mental health conditions, including anxiety, depression, and post-traumatic stress disorder (PTSD), might raise the likelihood of repressed anger.
+- Mental health issues: Several mental health conditions, including anxiety, depression, and post-traumatic stress disorder (PTSD), might raise the likelihood of repressed anger.

 Impacts of Pent-Up Anger